 Education and outreach programmes and park revenue-sharing initiatives became formalized in the Uganda Wildlife Authority (UWA) policy on community conservation in 2004.
-Policies then became law in the Uganda Wildlife Act of 2019; a major achievement that could be replicated in other countries with outdated colonial approaches.
+Policies then became law in the Uganda Wildlife Act of 2019;11 a major achievement that could be replicated in other countries with outdated colonial approaches.
 The law provides for community involvement in wildlife conservation through establishment of Community Wildlife Committees, education and awareness and benefit sharing programmes.
-Complemented by the National Environment Act, 2019 (which promotes, among other things, the creation of community wildlife conservation areas and community conservation areas outside protected areas), these two acts provide the framework for a new type of conservation approach.
+Complemented by the National Environment Act, 201912 (which promotes, among other things, the creation of community wildlife conservation areas and community conservation areas outside protected areas), these two acts provide the framework for a new type of conservation approach.13

 Of equal importance is the slowly changing relationship between government and Indigenous peoples and trying to right the past problems.
-For example, in 2021, the Ugandan Constitutional Court made a landmark judgement ordering the government of Uganda to take responsibility for its illegal evictions of the Batwa, including in protected areas.
+For example, in 2021, the Ugandan Constitutional Court made a landmark judgement14 ordering the government of Uganda to take responsibility for its illegal evictions of the Batwa, including in protected areas.
 As Dusabe Yeremiah, the chairperson of the Batwa's own organization UOBDU, noted: "I dearly hope this case serves as a wake-up call for the Government of Uganda to finally recognise that the Batwa are their best friends and allies in the continued conservation of Bwindi, Mgahinga and Echuya forests".
+15 consequences of these policy failures on Indigenous peoples and local communities close up.
+However, rangers are often not in a position to solve the complex causes of the problems, and may be viewed as an extension of the problem; in some cases their actions may directly be the problem or exacerbate existing tensions.
+Today far more attention is being paid at a policy and implementation level to human rights and in ensuring that protected areas respect the rights of both Indigenous peoples and local communities and the rights of the rangers.